PedroMagar/MISA-I/README.md

 - Management:
 	- r11: Interruption Address.
 	- r10: Interruption timer (cycles).
-	- r9: Relative Address
+	- r9: Relative Address.
 	- r8: Field Length.
 	- r7: CPUID - Current CPU capabilities.
 	- r6: NPC - New Core Program Counter
-	- r5: CBA - Callback Address
+	- r5: FMA - Flex Memory Address.
 	- r4: LOC - Last Operation Carry.
 	> Currently, the focus of 'Management' mode is to access some CPU information such as what is its capabilities or how is its current operation state, there is also an attempt to implement protected memory, this can be seen from r9 through r8.
  	> CPU Mode (Define how the CPU will operate) is under consideration to come back on r6 or r5.